mansik15/GraphQLDemo/README.md

-## Country List using GraphQl API
+## Get Country List from GraphQL Server using Apollo Kotlin
 To implement GraphQL in this app, I have used Apollo GraphQL, a popular GraphQL client for Android and Java.
+This app basically connects to GraphQL server via Apollo SDK, fetch countries' data & display it in a UI using recyclerview.

 ### Steps
 - Add Apollo dependencies & plugins in your build.gradle.kts files